-Note that you can enable metric collection only for started VMs.
+Note that you can enable metric collection only for running VMs.
 Collected data and collection settings for a VM are discarded when the VM shuts down.

-8.33.2.1 Metrics
+15.32.2.1 Metrics

-The host and VMs have different sets of associated metrics, which you can view by running the VBoxManage metrics list command.
+The host and VMs have different sets of associated metrics which you can view by running the VBoxManage metrics list command.

 Each metric is represented as a string that is composed of a category and a metric.
-Optionally, the metric string can include any of the following: a submetric, a subsubmetric, and an aggregate.
+Optionally, the metric string can include any of the following: a submetric, a sub-submetric, and an aggregate.
 The metric string has the following format: